Ways to purify tap water: Charcoal Filtered Water vs Reverse Osmosis vs Distilled Water vs Purified Water vs Demineralised Water

 Demineralised water or Deionised water

 Demineralised and deionised water are the same thing because most minerals are in fact ions.
 This type of water is very similar to distilled water in that it has had the bulk of its mineral content removed, usually in a large industrial-type process.
 However, any bacteria or viruses present will not have been killed off because the water has not been boiled and certain chemicals, for example VOCs will still be present.
 This makes demineralised water not really suitable for consumption because there is still a (very small) health risk.
-Demineralised water is typically used in batteries because the water has had ions removed.
+Demineralised water is typically used in car batteries because the water has had ions removed.
 Distilled water could also be said to be a type of demineralised or deionised water.
+And you can use distilled water in car batteries too.